 Bird bone structure uses calcium in a very efficient way to ensure that the bones are strong and healthy while maintaining their light weight.
 Birds therefore need a constant intake of calcium to keep those bones functioning as they should.
 Failure to get this calcium can lead to weak bones and eventually death.

 Poor reproduction – mating is an important part of any animals life and poor diet not only interferes with the instinct but also leads to a loss of the ability.
-This can lead to depression seen in lethargic parrots, or aggression seen in screaming and shrieking parrots, as well as anxiety seen in feather picking parrots.
-Yes, it is quite possible that the reason why your parrot gives you no peace in the house is because you have been feeding it all the wrong foods.
+This can lead to depression seen in lethargic parrots, or aggression seen in screaming and shrieking parrots.
+Also, anxiety seen in feather picking parrots.

 Loss of flying ability – the beauty of birds has always been in the magnificence and beauty of their flight.
 That amazing freedom to soar that we find so alluring.
 Poor diet not only hampers flight due to lack of energy but can also lead to a loss of flying ability.